dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-manage-workflow.md

 The purge API can be used to permanently delete workflow metadata from the underlying state store, including any stored inputs, outputs, and workflow history records.
 This is often useful for implementing data retention policies and for freeing resources.

 Only workflow instances in the COMPLETED, FAILED, or TERMINATED state can be purged.
-If the workflow is in any other state, calling purge will return an error.
+If the workflow is in any other state, calling purge returns an error.

 ```http
 POST http://localhost:3500/v1.0-alpha1/workflows/dapr/12345678/purge